MattJFisher11/DizplaiMattFisher/README.md

 To run the frontend
 - First do a npm i to install packages
-- Then to run in development mode run npm run start
+- Then to run in development mode run: npm run start

 To run the backend
 - First run: mvn clean install